Exploring the flavor structure of leptons via diffusion models: Conclusions

 \section{Conclusions}

 From various perspectives, numerous efforts have been made to comprehend the flavor structure of the quarks and the leptons in a unified framework.
-In particular, the nature of neutrinos continues to be enigmatic in many respects.
+In particular, the nature of neutrinos remains enigmatic in many respects.
 We have considered a simple model with the type I seesaw mechanism and attempted to generate mass matrices that reproduce the experimental results through the diffusion model, known as a type of generative AI.
-The diffusion model using real experimental values as conditional labels provides a new approach to investigating the distribution and correlation of physical quantities that are expected to be confirmed through future experiments.
+The diffusion model, which uses real experimental values as conditional labels, provides a novel methodological approach for exploring the distribution and correlations of physical quantities within the space defined by the adopted labels.
+The results should therefore be interpreted in an exploratory sense, rather than as definitive physical predictions, and may serve as guidance for future experimental studies.

 In this paper, we have constructed the diffusion model with CFG to explore the flavor structure of leptons.
-We assumed the type I seesaw mechanism and prepared various mass matrices for the lepton sector based on uniformly distributed random numbers, as detailed in Sec. \ref{sec:preliminaries}.
-During the diffusion process described in Sec. \ref{sec:diffusion}, the neural network was trained to predict noise, which was added to the initial data, using actual noisy data and conditional labels.
-Then, we generated new mass matrices of neutrinos utilizing real observables as conditional labels in Sec. \ref{sec:reverse}, and performed the transfer learning to improve the quality of theoretical predictions fit to data in Sec. \ref{sec:transfer}.
+We assumed the type I seesaw mechanism and prepared various mass matrices for the lepton sector based on uniformly distributed random numbers, as detailed in Sec.~\ref{sec:preliminaries}.
+During the diffusion process described in Sec.~\ref{sec:diffusion}, the neural network was trained to predict noise, which was added to the initial data, using actual noisy data and conditional labels.
+In Sec.~\ref{sec:reverse}, we then generated new mass matrices of neutrinos utilizing real observables as conditional labels, and in Sec.~\ref{sec:transfer} we applied the transfer learning to improve the consistency of the generated samples with experimental data.
 The tuned-network generated the 104 solutions that satisfy the 3$\sigma$ constraints of neutrino masses and mixing angles.
-In Sec. \ref{sec:results}, we analyzed the characteristics of the generated results and discovered that the CP phases and the sums of neutrino masses, which were not included in the conditional labels, exhibited non-trivial tendencies.
-We also showed that the effective Majorana neutrino masses calculated from the generated data are concentrated near the boundaries of the existing confidence intervals, allowing us to compare the validity of the obtained solutions through future experiments.
+In Sec.~\ref{sec:results}, we analyzed the characteristics of the generated results and found that the CP phases and the sums of neutrino masses, which were not included in the conditional labels, exhibited non-trivial tendencies under the requirement of reproducing the experimental observables.
+We also showed that the effective Majorana neutrino masses calculated from the generated data are concentrated near the boundaries of the currently allowed confidence intervals, providing qualitative insight into the structure of the obtained solutions.

 Before closing our paper, we will mention possible future works: